Official-Husko/f95-notify/README.md

 ## How to Contribute

-If you'd like to contribute to the development of F95 Notifier, feel free to fork the repository, make your changes, and submit a pull request.
+If you'd like to contribute to the development of F95 Notify, feel free to fork the repository, make your changes, and submit a pull request.
 We welcome your ideas and enhancements!

 ## Support